wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -02 to -03:

+   o  Incorporate suggestions from Stephane and Paul Hoffman.

    From -01 to -02:

    o  Merged a bunch of changes from Paul Hoffman.
 Thanks for sending a